 Admitted students are automatically considered for merit based scholarships and are notified of scholarship eligibility in their acceptance packets.
-To apply for need-based financial aid, students should file the FAFSA by February 1, 2017.
+To apply for need-based financial aid, students should file the Free Application for Federal Student Aidby February 1, 2018.
 Students who file a FAFSA will be notified via email when their award is available (typically by late March for students who meet the February 1 priority deadline).
 Contact Student Financial Services at (206) 220-8040 or email@example.com for additional information regarding financial aid.

 Yes!
 Admitted first-year students are invited to attend an Open House on Sunday, April 8th or Saturday, April 14th.
 Additionally, Admissions Counselor will be hosting Accepted Student Regional Receptions in select cities.
 Please check our Campus Visits page for additional visit opportunities, or check out our virtual tour at www.seattleu.edu/#virtualtour.

 Visit the Honors Program website for details.
-The priority deadline for the Honors Program was December 1; however, Honors is still accepting applications and will admit students on a space available basis.
-Interested students should apply as soon as possible.
+The priority deadline for the Honors Program is January 15th.
+Students who apply after January 15th will be considered on a space-available basis.

 Honors program applicants who meet the January 15th deadline will receive their decisions in early March, and students who applied after January 15th will be notified on a rolling basis.
 Students admitted to the Honors Program will receive an additional $1,800 scholarship in addition to any merit scholarship received.

 To change your major, please submit an Application Update Form.
 Please note that some programs of study have minimum test score or course requirements.
 Visit the Application Requirements or contact your Admissions Counselor to find out your options.

 Visit the “Confirm Your Enrollment” page for instructions.
 Fall Quarter enrollment deposits are due by the National Candidate Reply deadline of May 1.

 Students who confirm their enrollment by May 1 will be able to submit their housing and roommate preferences via the Online Welcome Tutorial beginning Monday, May 7th at 3 PM PST.
 In the meantime, visit the Housing and Residence Life website to learn more about housing options on campus.
 All first and second year students are required to live on campus, unless living with a parent or guardian off-campus.